eliasgrilo/portfolio/README.md

 # Data Science Portfolio
 Hi!
 First I would like to say thank you for your time.

 This Portfolio Is a collection of works and documentation of my Data science journey life.
 Projects completed by me for academic, self learning, and hobby purposes.

 Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).

 My name is Elias and I'm so glad that you are here, please enjoy it.

+#### Note:

-[Note:] Data used in the projects (accessed under data directory) is for demonstration purposes only.
+	Data used in the projects (accessed under data directory) is for demonstration purposes only and has changed for security reasons.

 ## Instructions for Running Python Notebooks Locally
 1. Install dependencies using requirements.txt.
 2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.